Poetry invites us to notice and to explore

-Poetry engages us with our senses, creation, and God.
-It offers us a way to observe, to hold the moments in our hands, turn them over, and look at them from a new perspective.
+It engages us with our senses, creation, and God.
+Furthermore, It offers us a way to observe, to hold the moments in our hands, turn them over, and look at them from a new perspective.
 It is another way to process the emotions of chronic illness, to explore, create, and find our voice.

 Poetry, as Mary Oliver might say, calls to us like wild geese from an open sky.

 Poetry is an invitation to explore your story in a new way, to write about moments or emotions without specifically naming them, to play with the musicality of words and phrases; to choose words, punctuation, and line breaks carefully.
 There is no right or wrong way to read or write poetry, just an invitation to begin.